zhangwei03020915/abp/docs/en/Community-Articles/2024-11-25-Global-Assets/POST.md

 ## How Global Assets works?

-The new `Blazor wasm app` has two project.
+The new `Blazor wasm app` has two projects:

 1. `MyProjectName` (ASP.NET Core app)
 2. `MyProjectName.Client` (Blazor wasm app)

-The `MyProjectName` reference the `MyProjectName.Client` project, and will be the entry point of the application. which means the `MyProjectName` project will be the `host` project of the `MyProjectName.Client` project.
+The `MyProjectName` reference the `MyProjectName.Client` project, and will be the entry point of the application, which means the `MyProjectName` project will be the `host` project of the `MyProjectName.Client` project.

 The static/virtual files of `MyProjectName` can be accessed by the `MyProjectName.Client` project, so we can create dynamic global assets in the `MyProjectName` project and use them in the `MyProjectName.Client` project.

 ## How it works in ABP?

-We have created a new package `WebAssembly.Theme.Bundling` for the theme `WebAssembly` module. and use `Volo.Abp.AspNetCore.Mvc.UI.Bundling.BundleContributor` to add `JavaScript/CSS` files to the bundling system.
+We have created a new package `WebAssembly.Theme.Bundling` for the theme `WebAssembly` module and used the `Volo.Abp.AspNetCore.Mvc.UI.Bundling.BundleContributor` to add `JavaScript/CSS` files to the bundling system.

 * LeptonXLiteTheme: `AbpAspNetCoreComponentsWebAssemblyLeptonXLiteThemeBundlingModule`
 * LeptonXTheme: `AbpAspNetCoreComponentsWebAssemblyLeptonXThemeBundlingModule`
 * LeptonTheme: `AbpAspNetCoreComponentsWebAssemblyLeptonThemeBundlingModule`
 * BasicTheme: `AbpAspNetCoreComponentsWebAssemblyBasicThemeBundlingModule`

-The new `ThemeBundlingModule` only depends on `AbpAspNetCoreComponentsWebAssemblyThemingBundlingModule(new package)`, It's an `abstractions module` which only depends on `AbpAspNetCoreMvcUiBundlingAbstractionsModule`.
+The new `ThemeBundlingModule` only depends on `AbpAspNetCoreComponentsWebAssemblyThemingBundlingModule(new package)`.
+It's an `abstractions module`, which only depends on `AbpAspNetCoreMvcUiBundlingAbstractionsModule`.

-We will get all `JavaScript/CSS` files on `OnApplicationInitializationAsync` method of `AbpAspNetCoreMvcUiBundlingModule` from bundling system and add them to `IDynamicFileProvider` service. after that, we can access the `JavaScript/CSS` files in the Blazor wasm app.
+We will get all `JavaScript/CSS` files on `OnApplicationInitializationAsync` method of `AbpAspNetCoreMvcUiBundlingModule` from bundling system and add them to `IDynamicFileProvider` service.
+After that, we can access the `JavaScript/CSS` files in the Blazor wasm app.

 ## Use the Global Assets in the Blazor wasm app

 ### MyProject

-Convert your `MyProject` project to integrate the `ABP module` system and depend on the `AbpAspNetCoreMvcUiBundlingModule` and `AbpAspNetCoreComponentsWebAssemblyLeptonXLiteThemeBundlingModule`
+Convert your `MyProject` project to integrate the `ABP module` system and depend on the `AbpAspNetCoreMvcUiBundlingModule` and `AbpAspNetCoreComponentsWebAssemblyLeptonXLiteThemeBundlingModule`:

-* The `AbpAspNetCoreMvcUiBundlingModule` use to create the `JavaScript/CSS` files to virtual files.
+* The `AbpAspNetCoreMvcUiBundlingModule` uses to create the `JavaScript/CSS` files to virtual files.
-* The `AbpAspNetCoreComponentsWebAssemblyLeptonXLiteThemeBundlingModule` use to add theme `JavaScript/CSS` to the bundling system.
+* The `AbpAspNetCoreComponentsWebAssemblyLeptonXLiteThemeBundlingModule` uses to add theme `JavaScript/CSS` to the bundling system.

-`Program.cs` file:
+Here is how your project files look like:

+**`Program.cs`:**

 ```csharp
 public class Program